jpgmv1998/reproducible_paper_template/randomReferences.md

 # Random (hopefully useful) References

- File intended to store references that may be useful for empirical work.
+ File intended to store references that may be useful for empirical work, focused on data science tools.

 ## R